0x80085/elixir-fedi-bot/README.md

 - [ ] Better post fail feedback when posting from bot page (ex. img upload fails sometimes bc too big)
 - [ ] Enter fedi auth key from misskey
 - [ ] show next up RSS scrape URL in RSS 'start scrape job' section

+## Package for deploy

+Use the ´./publish.sh´ script to ZIP the project suited for sending to your server.

+## Migrate DB

+Use the ´./migrate.sh´ script to update the DB in case there are pending database model updates for your local instance.

 ## Deploy